hbhfly/cloud-commerce-datahub-sample-setup/README.md

 1. Make sure that you have openSSL installed on your local machine.
 2. Open a terminal window and run the following command to generate a 128-bit AES key.
  - openssl enc -aes-128-ecb -k secret -P -md sha1
-3. Verify that you see a result that includes values for “salt” and “key”
+3. Verify that you see a result that includes values for “salt” and “key”.
 4. Copy the string that displays after “key=“.
 Do not include “key=“.
 5. Paste the string into a new text file.
 6. Save the file with the name “encryption-key.txt”.